sannejansen/Airbnb/README.md

 The running instructions can be found [here](https://github.com/sannejansen/Airbnb_Holmes/blob/my_project/Project%20documentation.md).

 ### **Method, Results and Conclusion**
 We decided to look at a possible causal relationship between the popularity of a neighbourhood and the price of a listing in Amsterdam.
 Therefore we have the price difference percentage over time by neighbourhood, compared to all neighbourhoods.
 After conducting our research we have come to a number of conclusions.
 Since it was not possible to analyze the number of listings in a given district over time, we made the following assumption: the popularity of a neigborhood depends on the number of listings in that particular neighbourhood.
-By making this assumption, these are the five most popular neighbuorhoods in Amsterdam:
+By making this assumption, these are the five most popular neighbourhoods in Amsterdam:
 1. Centrum-West
 2. De Baarsjes - Oost-West
 3. Centrum-Oost